 The antenna I chose was the Snowdonia Radio Company HF360.
 This was fed through a 9:1 balun (built in) and matched well to the ATU.
 I have since replaced this with a GAP Titan DX which is SUPERB.

-I also purchased an X65 end fed wire (65 foot) which streches to a pole on the rear wall from a feedpoint close to the front of the house.
+I also purchased an X65 end fed wire (65 foot) which stretched to a pole on the rear fence from a feedpoint close to the front of the house.

-When I went QRT in 1972 I was using a Kenwood TS820S as the main rig.
-When I tried it out it was not receiving and the digital display was showing gobbledegook.
+When I went QRT in 1991 I was using a Kenwood TS820S as the main rig.
+When I tried it out iin 2011 t was not receiving and the digital display was showing gobbledegook.
 Traced it to one of the internal oscillators, probably the PLL board.
 Decided to modernise (relatively) so bought a TS570D.
 My TR9000 for 2m was still working and I connected it up to a homemade phased 1/2 waves in the loft.

 It was not long before I realised the TR9000's tone oscillator was non-operational so bought a FT-480R off eBay - BIG MISTAKE - receiver deaf, 20db down on the Trio.
 I contacted Castle Electronics and sent it off to them.
 They advised it had been fiddled with and realigned it.
 After hearing things now I tried transmitting - kept losing power to the antenna on a random basis - relays - had them changed - all operational now except for the memory - can't be bothered now.

-February 2012 - erected a CobWebb antenna in the loft for 10,12,15,17 and 20m bands.
-Less noisy tha long wire but still as sensitive.
+Erected a CobWebb antenna in the loft for 10,12,15,17 and 20m bands.
+Less noisy tha long wire but almost as sensitive.
 Looking forward to some decent DX now (In hope.)
+VIDEO INSTRUCTION HERE

->WOW - as compared to my vertical and long wire antennae it is much less prone to noise pickup yet receives signals just as well, better perhaps as it is more omnidirectional.
+As compared to my vertical and long wire antennae it is much less prone to noise pickup yet receives signals just as well, better perhaps as it is more omnidirectional - not as strong (6db down) but S/N ratio much better.
 Have heard South Africa, China and Indonesia now which were not resolvable previously, and the areas I previously heard very well are still pounding in.
 Truly omnidirectional.
 Incidentally the first station I worked was in Belize.through a pile-up using 50W PSK31 so nice christening.

 The shack August 2013